Thyroid cancer: Epidemiology

 Thyroid cancer, in 2010, resulted in 36,000 deaths globally up from 24,000 in 1990.
 Obesity may be associated with a higher incidence of thyroid cancer, but this relationship remains the subject of much debate.

 Thyroid cancer accounts for less than 1% of cancer cases and deaths in the UK.
 Around 2,700 people were diagnosed with thyroid cancer in the UK in 2011, and around 370 people died from the disease in 2012.

 However, in South Korea, thyroid cancer was the 5th most prevalent cancer, which accounted for 7.7% of new cancer cases in 2020.
+This is most likely due to the increased use of ultrasounds in South Korea to look for thyroid cancer, even in asymptomatic patients.

 The incidence of thyroid cancer in the United States increased by 313% from a 1974-1977 incidence of 4.6 cases per 100,000 people to 14.4 cases per 100,000 people in 2010-13.
 This increase is thought to be due to more widespread use of head and neck imaging (which may incidentally detect thyroid masses) as well as increased use of fine needle aspiration biopsies.

+Thyroid cancer tends to be seen more in females, possibly due to higher levels of estrogen.
+High levels of radiation in the neck can also increase the chance of getting thyroid cancer.
+Additionally, certain heritable genes can cause a higher likelihood.